 Specialist Teaching Assistant Level 5

-EPA is an opportunity for an apprentice to showcase what they have learnt during their apprenticeship for a Specialist Teaching Assistant Level 5.
-The assessments for this standard include an Observation with Questions and a Professional Discussion Underpinned by a Portfolio of Evidence.
+The assessment for a Specialist Teaching Assistant Level 5 apprentice includes an Observation with Questions and a Professional Discussion Underpinned by a Portfolio of Evidence.

 The Observation with Questions component of End-Point Assessment for Specialist Teaching Assistant Level 5 can only be carried out face-to-face.

-Gateway requirements for a Specialist Teaching Assistant Level 5 apprenticeship include:
+Gateway requirements for Specialist Teaching Assistant Level 5 apprentices include:

 A completed Portfolio of Evidence